The Society of Folk Dance Historians (SFDH)

-Although the Táncház was restricted to unmarried young adults, on other occasions, such as weddings, religious holidays, sewing bees, work parties, et cetera, dancing for the whole community, young and old, took place.
+Although the Táncház was restricted to unmarried young adults, on other occasions, such as weddings, religious holidays, sewing bees, work parties, etc., dancing for the whole community, young and old, took place.
 Dances also were held outdoors, in barns, or even in large tents erected solely for this purpose.

 The musicians for the dancing were mostly Gypsies living in the village.
 A typical orchestra consisted of three musicians: a "prímás" playing "hegedü" (violin), a "kontra" (viola), and a "bögö (double bass).